Microsoft SPLA Explained: Everything You Need to Know

 Using the most current software

 SPLA enables access to the latest Microsoft products.
-It means that you can offer your customers the latest features and technologies.
+You can offer your customers the latest features and technologies.

 What are the benefits of SPLA for end customers?